Our Executive Board

 Khalidha Nasiri is the Executive Director of AYEDI where she is responsible for overseeing the overall operations, management, and success of the group.
-She has an extensive background working in government, research, and her community of Scarborough.
+She has an extensive background working in research, advocacy, and community organizing.
 This includes leading a local leadership program for underprivileged youth, working for a federal Finance Minister, serving on grassroots organizations such as Scarborough Transit Action and The Canadian-Muslim Vote, and representing her riding of Scarborough-Guildwood with Equal Voice’s historic 2017 Daughters of the Vote initiative.
 Khalidha started AYEDI because she strongly believes in the potential for young Afghan-Canadians to become leaders and advocates in their communities.
 She hopes to break down the barriers that our community encounters in accessing spaces to express our voice and develop into leaders.

-Khalidha is a medical student at the University of Western Ontario and has a Master’s in Epidemiology from McGill University and has interned at the World Health Organization.
+Khalidha is a second-year medical student at the University of Western Ontario.
+She has a Master’s in Epidemiology from McGill University and has interned at the World Health Organization.
 Her hobbies including reading non-fiction, Taekwon-do, drinking double doubles, and travelling.
 She writes on her personal blog at www.behindthemd.com.

 Marjila Yousof is the Vice President of AYEDI where she is responsible for setting the group’s overall strategic objectives and direction, and working with the Executive and Advisory Board to deliver on AYEDI’s mission and vision.
 Her work to date has been shaped by that which she is most passionate about: improving the economic, social and cultural positions of women and girls, and encouraging the civic engagement of Afghan-Canadian youth.
 She is driven by a desire to identify and address the many and often times compounded barriers one may face to civic engagement – as a woman, a minority, a young person, and/or an immigrant.
 As a Policy Consultant, she has worked with YWCA Toronto Girl’s Centre, advocating for government investment in girls.
 Prior to this, she worked for a Member of Parliament and managed all activities of the Canada-Afghanistan Inter-Parliamentary Friendship Group, including promoting the expansion of positive relations between Canada and Afghanistan, liaising with the Embassy of the Republic of Afghanistan and keeping updated communications with Global Affairs Canada officials on the Afghanistan program.
-For the past year she has served on AYEDI’s Advisory Board as a Political Engagement and Outreach Advisor.
+Prior to becoming Vice President, Marjila served on AYEDI’s Advisory Board as a Political Engagement and Outreach Advisor.

 Marjila earned her Master of Public Policy from the University of Toronto, Munk School of Global Affairs and Public Policy, and her Honours Bachelor of Arts in Political Science from York University.
 By leveraging her academic and professional experience she hopes to support the building of a future where the voices of Afghan-Canadian youth are amplified.
 Marjila strongly believes in AYEDI’s mission and the importance of creating meaningful platforms for knowledge sharing, civic engagement, and advocacy.
 She is looking forward to bringing her expertise and passion to her new role with AYEDI, and to continue creating spaces for Afghan-Canadian youth to actively engage with and participate in.